 Sonya has an undergraduate degree in Psychology from the University of Wisconsin-Madison and a Doctor of Psychology degree in Clinical Psychology from The Chicago School of Professional Psychology in Chicago, Illinois.
 Sonya completed a APA-accredited predoctoral internship in Child and Adolescent Psychology and a postdoctoral residency in Co-Occurring Disorders.
 Sonya has completed the Level 1 Training of Gottman Method Couples Therapy.
 Sonya is a LPC/LPCC Board Approved Supervisor for the BBHT Licensing Board.
 She offers clinical supervision to therapists working towards their LPC/LPCC licensure.

 Prior to entering private practice, Sonya worked in a variety of clinical settings including an inpatient psychiatric hospital, community mental health centers, and residential addiction treatment.
 Sonya has also served as a clinical supervisor for predoctoral interns and postdoctoral residents at an APA-accredited internship site and she has several years of experience as an adjunct professor in co-occurring disorders.

-Sonya currently has limited availability for new clients.
+Sonya currently has a waiting list for new clients.
+Please contact her directly.